tomtom28/free-java-course/README.md

-# free-java-course
+# Free Java Course
-My Code from Home And Learn's Free Java Course
+I will be adding code from Home And Learn's Free Java Course to this repo.
+The course can be found at [http://www.homeandlearn.co.uk/java/java.html](http://www.homeandlearn.co.uk/java/java.html).